AI-READI/high-level-dataset-structure/main/v1.0.0/metadata_files/dataset_description_specs.md

 This metadata file must be structured as per the [DataCite JSON specifications](https://doi.org/10.5438/1pca-1y05).
 The keys in this json file and their values must follow the [DataCite Metadata Schema 4.4](https://doi.org/10.14454/3w3z-sa82) with the
 [ECRIN Metadata Schema v6.0 extension](https://doi.org/10.5281/zenodo.5554961) (indicated with a * in the table below).
-All the keys listed in the table below must and their subkeys be included with an associated value when available.
+All the keys listed in the table below and their subkeys be included with an associated value when available.

 |       Keys
 |:----------------------------------------------------------------------------------------: